 For the most part, a well-functioning ventilation system should be able to maintain fairly constant levels of key comfort indicators.
 However, careful monitoring over time can help identify fluctuations that might indicate system malfunctions, design features that might be blocking airflow, or some human intervention (such as a personal space heater) that may be affecting the building environment.

 Using Data to Drive Action

 It is precisely when monitoring data identifies outliers or aberrations in comfort levels that the IWMS becomes valuable.
-If recorded values fall outside of acceptable levels, smart building systems can trigger a variety of automated responses.
+If recorded values of comfort or air quality fall outside of acceptable levels, smart building systems can trigger a variety of automated responses.
 If integrated with a Building Management System, they can trigger responses in the HVAC system, such as turning up the air conditioning when rooms become too hot.
 Yet this trigger is only going to achieve results if there isn’t a fault in the air conditioning system itself.